-The auditor must undertake any audit in accordance with this guideline.
+(3) The auditor must undertake any audit in accordance with this guideline.

-Any regulatory audit report prepared by the auditor accordance this guideline shall be addressed to the AER as well as the TNSP.
+(4) Any regulatory audit report prepared by the auditor in accordance with this guideline shall be addressed to the AER as well as the TNSP.

-If the audit fails to satisfy the AER’s requirements, the AER may require a further audit.
-The AER also reserves the right to appoint an auditor to be employed by the TNSP.

 Unless specified by us, any regulatory audit report required by this guideline shall be submitted in the form of an audit report on a special purpose financial report.
 Where permitted by us, a TNSP may provide a regulatory audit report on its regulatory financial statements and other statements, schedules and work papers listed in appendix A in the form of a review of financial reports (negative assurance), or a combination of the foregoing reports.
-An example of a combined report is set out in appendix D.

-If we request the auditor’s opinion to be explained, or requires more information about the auditor’s work, we, or our agent, may request a meeting with the auditor in the presence of the relevant TNSP, both before and after the submission of a TNSP’s regulatory information.
+If we request the auditor’s opinion to be explained, or require more information about the auditor’s work, we, or our agent, may request a meeting with the auditor in the presence of the relevant TNSP, both before and after the submission of a TNSP’s regulatory information.

 Disaggregation—reporting by business segment